vanessadamario/understanding_reasoning/README.md

 ## SQOOP experiments
-You can either generate the dataset from the code, or download it from here https://www.dropbox.com/s/vfwaun1pyikeovq/sqoop-no_crowding-variety_1-repeats_30000.zip?dl=0

 Run the code using the *.sh scripts in the sqoop-systematic-generalization_2objects folder (first commands are referred to the cluster and the use of singularity image).